 Why you should check this blog out: Ross is an interesting combination of technologist and outdoorsman.
 He’s currently in Australia and New Zealand on an extended break from work and school.

-Most recent post: Creating the Life List
+Most recent post: The Life List

 Site tagline: Creating Sustainable, Curious and Mindful Living